ibm-cloud-docs/cis/managing-for-security.md

 **Recommendations and best practices:**

-* Secure origin IP addresses by proxying and increasing obfuscation
+* Secure your origin IP addresses by proxying and increasing obfuscation
-* Configure your Security Level selectively
+* Configure your security level selectively
 * Activate your Web Application Firewall (WAF) safely

 ## Best practice 1: Secure your origin IP addresses